-Be that as it may, you still have to get your feeds and speeds right.
+Be that as it may, you still have to get your feeds and speeds right for trouble free boring operations.
 Our G-Wizard Feeds and Speeds Calculator is all set up to help out with that.
 Just select “Boring” from the Tool menu:

 Boring Head Tips